rayenbenyoussef/Jci_Manager/README.md

 * **Roles:** The system uses interactions to decide what buttons a user can click.
 * **Tracking:** A "Participation" link tracks who is interested to which event.
 * **Safety:** Private data is protected, and the system only changes info through official "Check" steps.

+* **Trigger:** The process begins when a User requests a recovery form from the Login Form interface.
+* **Validation:** The Emailing System performs a self-check to verify if the provided email address exists/is valid.
+* **Conditional Logic (Alt):** If the email is valid, the Controller generates a new password, saves it to the DB (Database), and triggers the Emailing System to send the new credentials to the user.

+Security: The system ensures the database is only updated after the email identity has been verified by the emailing subsystem.

 ### 4. Event Registration
 Shows the steps a member takes to just register in an event.